Combined Degree (BSMS) Ohio State U. undergrads accelerate your advanced degree!

 Here are some additional points you should consider:

 • You apply, and are admitted, to graduate study under the regular graduate admission criteria and processes.
 Make sure to check for admission deadlines with the department whose graduate program you are considering as soon as you think you might be interested in a Combined Degree Program (BS/MS).
-The ECE MS application submission deadline is Feb.
-1 for students seeking admission to either autumn or spring semesters the following academic year.

 - Students enrolled in a bachelor’s/master’s combined program may hold Graduate Associate appointments that do not involve teaching of other students provided all other eligibility criteria are met.
 Check with your graduate program for details.

 • You will have two GPAs – one for undergraduate and one for graduate.
 You will be subject to academic standards at both levels.
+A 3.0 cGPA is required of graduate students to be in good standing.

 • Always enroll for combined courses on your undergraduate record.
 The combined courses will be added to your graduate record after your BS graduation.